RyHensel/dead-reckoning/README.md

 1. **Sample files.** A corrupt `.aprx` and a matching good one, with any sensitive layers or data source paths removed, is worth more than a bug report.
 Detection logic is only as good as its test cases.
-2. **Reports of the failure in the wild** — Pro version, what was open at save time, whether COGO Reader or an attribute table was involved.
+2. **Reports of the failure in the wild**: Pro version, what was open at save time, whether COGO Reader or an attribute table was involved.
 The root cause is understood; the trigger conditions are not fully mapped.
 3. **Key-name changes across Pro versions.** If `NumberOfNodes` or